Leedeng/SauvolaNet/README.md

 ***

-This is the official repo for the ManTraNet (CVPR2019).
+This is the official repo for the SauvolaNet (ICDAR2021).
 For method details, please refer to

 ```
   @inproceedings{asd,